sibahota059/TwitterProfilePageBlurr/README.md

 Twitter app like Profile Image Blurr effect.
 =======================

-This project is an attempt to Make a blur effect when you drag to the top of a UITableView like on twitter and in tweetbot.
+This project is an attempt to Make a blur effect when you drag down the top of a UITableView like on twitter and in tweetbot.

 ![Screenshot](/sample.gif)